A consistent subset of users complaining of session performance issues, manifesting as sluggish desktop and application performance.

 Figure 1 - Session dialog - Logon Tab

-In addition to just reviewing the Citrix user sessions, CPU consumption analysis can be done by going to the Dashboard > CPU page.
+In addition to just reviewing the Citrix user sessions, CPU consumption analysis can be done by going to the Dashboards - CPU page.
 There you can review the CPU Usage for a large group of machines to determine how widespread a CPU utilization condition might be.
-The same can be done for RAM by going to the Dashboard > Memory page.
+The same can be done for RAM by going to the Dashboards - Memory page.

 In the case demonstrated above, by reviewing the underlying infrastructure along side the Citrix session metrics it is easy to determine if the root cause of session slowness is due to resource constraints in the environment.